 All of our Camino group decided to meet in front of the Albergue Ninho to walk together.
 We decided the night before that Magdalena, our wheelchair-bound friend, would join us, despite long sections off-pavement.
 All of the strong and able-bodied men agreed they would join in, taking turns during the rougher sections.
 We set off, down the EN201 in the early morning light.

 In only a few meters, the Camino turns sharply left onto a narrow cobblestone lane, shown below.

 We all had our breakfast in our albergues, but the map shows you several cafés at the start of the day, if you need them.

-Within only 150 meters or so, this waterfall on the Rio Coura is reached.
+Follow this lovely narrow cobblestone lane and within only 150 meters or so, this waterfall on the Rio Coura is reached.
 One-by-one we stopped here to take it in.
 It is a serene and lovely place, perfect for a photo opportunity.

 Pictured below, is the attractive Via Romana waymarks that you encounter along the way, letting you know that this indeed is the way that the Roman roads once took.
 It is fabulous to be reminded of this historical fact.

 As the way steepened, Magdalena needed more assistance to keep up with us.
 The guys were up to the task and quickly figured out how to tag-team it.

 We followed this rugged cobblestone lane for a total of 1/2 kilometer.

 For the first half of day nineteen on the Camino Portugués via the central route, the Way essentially traces the path of EN201, weaving around it to the east or west.
 Shortly after the above cobblestone section, the Camino joins the EN201 for about 1/4 kilometer, then turns off to the right, on a paved side road.
 Then several hundred meters later, turns left and joins the dirt road, shown below.